skStavir/shared-list/README.md

 Access-control-allow-headers is configured with content-type.
 Access-control-allow-methods with GET,PUT,OPTIONS.

-The api was tested through POSTMAN tool and ensured its successful availability.
+The api should be tested through API testing tool (POSTMAN tool) and ensure its successful availability.

 ## S3 Bucket configuration

-After successful build of the application soon after making changes within the code in angular js format, using the command ‘ng build’, the files generated within the ‘dist’ folder has to be uploaded to the ‘stavir’ S3 bucket and made public with the changes.
+After successful build of the application soon after making changes within the code in angular js format, using the command ‘ng build --configuration=production’, the files generated within the ‘dist’ folder has to be uploaded to the ‘stavir’ S3 bucket and make public with the changes.

-A file named shoppingitems.json was also uploaded to make the suggestion work whenever a user types the first or two letter(s) of the item.
+To make the suggestions work whenever a user types the first or two letter(s) of an item, a file named shoppingitems.json should me made live and give appropriate path to the privaste CATEGORIZED_ITEM_URL in shopping-list.service.ts code.

-The path to the index was given as ‘stavir.com/tools/sharedlist’.
+The path to the index embarked as ‘stavir.com/tools/sharedlist’.

-Finally making objects and folders public with ‘Access Control List’ in S3 and creating an invalidation inside the cloudfront distribution associated with the domain/S3bucket made the website live.
+Finally making objects and folders public with ‘Access Control List’ in S3 and creating an invalidation inside the cloudfront distribution associated with the domain/S3bucket make the website live.